 Pre- and post-contact life expectancy

-Evidence suggests that Māori life expectancy at the time of Captain James Cook’s visits to New Zealand (between 1769 and 1777) was higher than that in Britain, and similar to some of the most privileged 18th-century societies.
-Māori may have had a life expectancy at birth of more than 30, compared with less than 30 for people in Britain.
+Evidence suggests that Māori life expectancy at the time of Captain James Cook’s visits to New Zealand (between 1769 and 1777) was about similar to some of the most privileged 18th-century societies.
+Māori may have had a life expectancy at birth of about 30.
 After European contact, however, there was a major decline in Māori life expectancy.
 By 1891 the estimated life expectancy of Māori men was 25 and that of women was just 23.

 The Māori population also declined steeply.
 It is estimated to have been barely 100,000 in 1769.
 By 1840 it was probably between 70,000 and 90,000.
 At its lowest point in 1896 it was around 42,000.